jbclements/Granite-Mon-Website/all-years.markdown

 There are actually some pictures from this go-round, so you can get some idea of what the swim looks like.
 This was the first year with a bunch of people;
-It may have been the year that it got the LongIslandChallenge title.
+It may have been the year that it got the Long Island Challenge title.
 Also, after the problems of the prior year, this running of the challenge featured a more organized ChaseBoats group, with one boat for each swimmer.